-This match was recorded and will be up for viewing soon.
+This match was recorded too!

 The long and the short of it is that I draw four Delvers and one Deathrite Shaman in Game 1, and I drew my miser’s Surgical Extraction in Game 2 and take the cheesy win of Surgicaling all his Volcs.
 As fate has it, he manages to draw literally every Red card in his deck after I’m done being a griefer.
 Not very interesting, feelsbadman having to bash with a good friend.

 Round 5: Brendan Watson – RUG Delver